18-19 Oct 2025

 About the artist

-Tricia Arthur-Stubbs is the director of BRAVE Festival.
-She has been working as a performer, workshop leader and creative for 20 years.
+Tricia Arthur-Stubbs was the director of BRAVE Festival in 2025.
+She had been working as a performer, workshop leader and creative for 20 years.
 Tricia is also the founder of Swirl Education, which focuses on leading world dance workshops at events and in schools.
-Tricia’s Trinidad and Tobago heritage has led her to specialise in Caribbean Carnival Dance.
+Tricia’s Trinidad and Tobago heritage led her to specialise in Caribbean Carnival Dance.
 Her work is based on the belief that dance should be fun, accessible to all and that dance can bring positive change.

 Artist-Led Project Awards